 Market Size Estimation

 Both the top-down and bottom-up approaches were used to estimate and validate the total size of the biostimulants market.
-These methods were also used extensively to estimate the size of the various subsegments in the market.
+These approaches were also used extensively to estimate the size of various dependent submarkets.
 The research methodology used to estimate the market size includes the following:

-- The key players in the industry and market have been identified through extensive secondary research.
+- Key players were identified through extensive secondary research.

 Data Triangulation

 After arriving at the overall market size from the estimation process explained above, the total market was split into several segments and subsegments.
-To complete the overall market engineering process and arrive at the exact statistics for all segments and subsegments, the data triangulation and market breakdown procedures were employed wherever applicable.
+Data triangulation and market breakdown procedures were employed, wherever applicable, to estimate the overall biostimulants market and arrive at the exact statistics for all segments and subsegments.
 The data was triangulated by studying various factors and trends from the demand and supply sides.
-Along with this, the market size was validated using the top-down and bottom-up approaches.
+Along with this, the market size was validated using both the top-down and bottom-up approaches.

 Report Objectives

-- To provide detailed information regarding the key factors influencing the growth of the market (drivers, restraints, opportunities, and industry-specific challenges)
+- Providing detailed information about the key factors influencing the market growth (drivers, restraints, opportunities, and industry-specific challenges)

-- To strategically analyze the micro markets with respect to individual growth trends, future prospects, and their contribution to the total market
+- Analyzing the micro markets with respect to individual growth trends, prospects, and their contribution to the total market

 Available Customizations: